peterjc/thapbi-pict/docs/examples/index.rst

     amenity woodlands in Britain. https://doi.org/10.7717/peerj.6931

-* :ref:`recycled_water` - An example where the defaults can be used, but ideally requires different primer pair and a custom database.
+* :ref:`recycled_water` - An example where the defaults can be used, but ideally requires a different primer pair and a custom database.
 Based on:

     Redekar *et al.* (2019) Diversity of *Phytophthora*, *Pythium*, and *Phytopythium* species in recycled irrigation water in a container